 - Rail work, which represents 30% of the score

-- Horses are shown at the rail at a walk, trot, and canter both ways of the ring with light contact (as mentioned in AQHA 2014 Rulebook).
+- Horses are shown at the rail at a walk, trot, and canter both ways of the ring with light contact.

 Requirements